ThomasSFSU/ThomasSFSU/README.md

 # My Portfolio 🚀

 Welcome to my GitHub repository!
-Here, you'll find a collection of projects and assignments that showcase my skills and interests.
-From algorithms and data structures to web development and machine learning, I'm passionate about exploring various aspects of technology and solving real-world problems.

 ## About Me ℹ️
 I am currently pursuing a degree in Computer Science at San Francisco State University.
 With a strong foundation in programming languages like Javascript, Python, and C++, I am looking forward to working as a Software Engineer after graduation. 🎓